jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 We anchor offshore.
 I row in with my first mate.

+We walk the shore together.
+Rubble, ruins, decay is everywhere.

+But we are Greeks.
+We work.
+We build.

+I see a compatriot and his family.
+They search the rubble.
+Sort it into piles.
+Making use of it.
+He is happy.

+Another Greek can't help but comment on the sight, "We call him Raven.
+He keeps everything he touches.
+Now that we have nothing, he will make a bundle."

+"Good for him."
+I reply.

-An old woman sits beside temple ruins, keening.
+We walk on.
+An old woman sits beside temple ruins, sobbing.

 "What happened?"
 I ask.